killermann/samk.blog/content/2020/arguments-againt-financial-transparency/index.md

 - Reply to me [on Twitter: @Killermann](https://twitter.com/killermann) (public)
 - Fill out [this interactive form](https://hues.typeform.com/to/zbzjII) (private, can be anonymous)
 - Use my general [contact form](/contact/) (private, can be anonymous)
-- Email me yo@samk.blog (private, not anonymous -- but feel free to create an anonymous account first)
+- Email me yo@samkillermann.com (private, not anonymous -- but feel free to create an anonymous account first)

 I've probably heard most of the arguments you'll make, so be ready to go a few "Why?"s deep, or provide your rationales in a [3-dimensional way](https://www.itspronouncedmetrosexual.com/2018/05/3-dimensional-social-justice/) (e.g., highlighting the downstream benefits/setbacks, pointing out harmful implications I might not be aware of, scale issues, or more).
 Also, one thing I'll be particularly sensitive to in any arguments against this is whether or not [they're justifying one injustice today to get us to a socially-just tomorrow](https://www.itspronouncedmetrosexual.com/2019/05/justifying-injustice-for-social-justice/).